jmeriksson/blabber/README.md

-# blabber
+# Blabber

-Social media platform for journalists and writers
+Blabber is a social media platform for journalists and writers.
+Users (called "authors") can write articles, read other authors' articles, follow their favorite authors, and much more.